nomtek/flutter_ai_examples/lib/mistral_ai_book_search_example/README.md

 ## How the search data look like?

 This example is using `Twenty Thousand Leagues under the Sea` by Jules Verne book.
+Downloaded from [Project Gutenberg](https://www.gutenberg.org/ebooks/164).

 Based on the book text we generated a [json file](../../assets/20k_leages_under_the_sea_verne.json) with embeddings and tokenized fragments of text.